The best smells to attract bass are blood, shrimp, menhaden oil, crawfish, minnows, and garlic.

 I personally like to use J.J.’s Magic Garlic Oil Dip when using soft plastic lure presentations like a Ned rig or Texas rig.
 If you do decide to experiment with garlic dip or spray, remember that sometimes ‘less is more.’
 In other words, don’t apply too much garlic to your lure or bass will be spooked and unlikely to bite.

-There are a number of other smells that might attract certain kinds of fish species, but these 6 scents are proven to be some of the strongest attractant smells for a wide variety of saltwater or freshwater fish.
+There are a number of other smells that might attract bass, but these 6 scents are proven to be some of the strongest attractant smells for a wide variety of saltwater or freshwater fish.
 If you’re looking to incorporate certain smells into your fishing strategy, be sure to do plenty of research on each specific kind of smell or scent and apply them with caution.

 When used properly, scented products can greatly increase the amount of fish you catch.